Big cities are often identified by a unique local cuisine.

 Providence.
 The most famous one of course is Olneyville New York System

-Man vs. Food.
+Wieners, which was recently featured on Man vs. Food.
 The dogs have a natural

 casing and are made up of beef veal and pork.
 Spicy brown mustard and top-cut